moxystudio/react-lib-template/README.md

 In order to help make proper use of this template, here's a quick checklist with some crucial stuff to have in mind:

-- Remeber to change `package.json` name, description, keywords, etc.
+- Remember to change `package.json` name, description, keywords, etc.
 - Review the dependencies, removing the unnecessary ones.
 - Just to stress this out again: add unit tests and check for a good coverage.
 The closest to 100%, the better.
 - Make sure to update the `README`, documenting the features of your component as best as possible.